 Myth #4: Plastic makes up most of the trash we throw away in the U.S.

-MYTH #5: The majority of imported oil to the U.S. comes from Saudi Arabia.
+MYTH #5: The majority of imported oil to the U.S. comes from the Middle East.

 False.
 Canada provides the largest percentage of imported oil to the United States.

 Myth #6: Natural Gas smells like rotten eggs.

 False (mostly).
 Natural gas is actually colorless and odorless in its natural form.
 The natural gas company puts a special chemical odorant in natural gas called mercaptan.
 It smells similar to rotten eggs to make it more obvious that natural gas is present or if there is a gas leak.

 MYTH #7: Closing vents in unused rooms saves energy.

 False.
 The air conditioner or heater is going to produce the same amount of air regardless of how many vents are closed.
 Closing the vent restricts air flow and the excess air is displaced through other vents in your home.
 However, the added pressure of this can create problems on the performance of your system in the long run.